openharmony/game_game_controller_framework/README.md

 System Architecture Diagram:
 ![System Architecture Diagram](./figures/system_arch_en.PNG)

-- GameController(Framework) is the game_controller_framework component.
+- GameController(Framework) is the framework layer for GameController.
-- GameController(SA) is the game_controller_framework component.
+- GameController(SA) is the service layer for GameController.

 Core Modules of GameControllerFramework:
 ![Code Architecture Diagram](./figures/code_arch.PNG)

+### Framework Layer

 - **Window**

-1) Registering with the window requires intercepting and listening to input events from game peripherals.
+    - Registering with the window requires intercepting and listening to input events from game peripherals.
         - If the developer calls the API to listen to input events from game peripherals, the intercepted input event callbacks will be notified to the game.
         - If the game is configured to support input-to-touch conversion, the intercepted input events from game peripherals will be used for the input-to-touch feature.

-2) Monitor window size changes for use in input-to-touch feature.
+    - Monitor window size changes for use in input-to-touch feature.

 - **MultiModalInput**

-1) Connect to multi-mode-input and monitor the online and offline events of gaming peripherals.
+    - Connect to multi-mode-input and monitor the online and offline events of gaming peripherals.

         - If the developer calls the API to monitor the online and offline events of gaming peripherals, the online and offline event callbacks of the gaming peripherals will be notified to the game.
         - If the game is configured to support input-to-touch conversion, the corresponding input-to-touch conversion configuration for the gaming peripheral type will be loaded.

-2) Upon receiving the gaming equipment online, identify the category of the gaming peripherals.
+    - Upon receiving the gaming equipment online, identify the category of the gaming peripherals.

 - **KeyMapping**

-1) Read the configuration from game_support_key_mapping.json to determine whether to enable the input-to-touch functionality.
+    - Read the configuration from game_support_key_mapping.json to determine whether to enable the input-to-touch functionality.
-2) Read the corresponding game peripheral type's touch conversion configuration from the game_controller_service.
+    - Read the corresponding game peripheral type's touch conversion configuration from the game_controller_service.
-3) Based on the input events and categories of gaming peripherals, determine whether to send a notification for configuring the input-to-touch configuration.
+    - Based on the input events and categories of gaming peripherals, determine whether to send a notification for configuring the input-to-touch configuration.
         - When the keyboard inputs Q, W, or P, it indicates the need to open the input-to-touch configuration page for the keyboard.
         - When the floating controller function key is clicked, it indicates the need to open the input-to-touch configuration configuration interface for the floating controller.

-4) Based on the input-to-touch configuration, the input events of gaming peripherals (such as key events, mouse events, etc.) are converted into touchscreen events on the screen.
+    - Based on the input-to-touch configuration, the input events of gaming peripherals (such as key events, mouse events, etc.) are converted into touchscreen events on the screen.

 - **GameControllerService**

   Provide the InnerAPI interface of the game_controller_service to terminal manufacturers for configuring game peripheral information and input-to-touch conversion data.

 - **BundleInfo**

   Obtain information about the current application for input-to-touch conversion features.

+### Service Layer

+- **DeviceManager**
+    - Perform device category identification for gaming peripherals.
+Determine whether the device category is a keyboard, game pad, etc.
+    - Other system SA synchronize gaming peripheral information to the GameControllerService.
+Other system SA refers to system service developed by terminal device manufacturers, such as Game Services Of Terminal Manufacturers in the system architecture diagram.
+- **Event**
+    - Send notifications to other system SA about the online status of gaming peripherals and the opening of the configuration editing page for input-to-touch conversion.
+    - Notify the current game of the configuration update event for input-to-touch conversion and the switch change event for input-to-touch conversion.
+- **KeyMapping**
+    - Other system SA synchronize the list of games that support input-to-touch conversion with the GameControllerService.
+    - Other system SA synchronize the default and custom configuration for input-to-touch conversion with the GameControllerService.

 ## Launch of GameController(SA)

-The GameController (SA) is not a persistent process; it will be initiated in the following two scenarios.
+GameController (SA) is an independent process and not a resident process.
+The following two scenarios will start SA.it will be initiated in the following two scenarios.

 - Scene 1: When the gaming peripherals are connected, the GameControllerFramework will initiate the SA through samgr ( System Service Management Component) to identify the device type.